Picovoice/rhino/binding/react/README.md

   } = useRhino(
     // Pass in the factory to build Rhino workers.
 This needs to match the context language below RhinoWorkerFactory,
-    {
-      // Start Rhino in a paused state with the clock context
+      // Start Rhino with the clock contex
-      rhinoFactoryArgs: { context: { base64: RHN_CONTEXT_CLOCK_64 }, start: false },
+      //Immediately start processing audio,
-      // Immediately start processing audio, although rhino will not activate until the button is pressed
+      // although rhino will not activate until the button is pressed { context: { base64: RHN_CONTEXT_CLOCK_64 }, start: true },
-      start: true,
-    },
     inferenceEventHandler
   );